Sheina Marshall: Career

+Personal life and death

 Outside her work she enjoyed walking, foreign travel, needlework, poetry and music.
 She was considered hospitable, dignified and generous.

 She died of a heart attack at Lady Margaret Hospital, Millport, Cumbrae on 7 April 1977.
 She bequeathed her house at Millport to the Directors of Millport.

 Her sisters were Margaret Marshall OBE, Matron at Edinburgh's Royal Infirmary and Dorothy Nairn Marshal MBE, a museum curator on Bute.

 Honours

 In 1949 Marshall, along with Ethel Dobbie Currie, became the first women to be elected Fellows of the Royal Society of Edinburgh.
 Her proposers were Sir John Graham Kerr, James Ritchie, Sir Maurice Yonge, Charles Wynford Parsons and Andrew Orr.
 She was awarded the society's Neill Prize in 1971.
 In 1963 she was elected a Fellow of the Royal Society of London.

 She was awarded the Order of the British Empire in 1966.
 In 1977 she received an honorary degree from the University of Uppsala, Sweden.

 The teaching building at Scottish Association for Marine Science at Dunbeg was named in her honour in 2010.